A Framework for Analysis of DEC Approximations to Hodge-Laplacian Problems using Generalized Whitney Forms: Preliminary tools and results

-In this section, we aim to characterize the kernel of the difference $\Pi-J$.
+To this end, we aim to characterize the kernel of the difference $\Pi-J$.
 In particular, we argue that as long as our dual mesh satisfies the properties outlined in section \ref{sec:dual_mesh} for all $\sigma \in \Delta_k$, then the kernel of $\Pi-J$ contains certain piecewise constant $k$-forms.
-We can then obtain key estimates of $\Pi-J$ in the discrete norm.